ericsage/studio/README.md

 Sage Studio
 ===========
-A complete development environment inside of a Docker image.
+A complete development environment inside of a Docker image!

 Base Edition
 ------------
 The base edition focuses on Go, C++, C, and Python development and DevOps.
 This studio container is tested in Terminal.app with the [Solarized color scheme](https://github.com/tomislav/osx-terminal.app-colors-solarized).

-Features
 - Based on [Fedora 26](https://hub.docker.com/_/fedora/)
 - Vim with [plugins](https://github.com/ericsage/os/blob/master/configfiles/.vimrc#L29-L76)
 - Fuzzy finding in Vim and Bash with fzf